If you don’t like something, you can just paint over it. Tips to try a new craft!

 Then the resident Artist said “If you don’t like something, you can just paint over it.”
 Those words were so powerful.
 The reminder we all need sometimes that mistakes are just that, and can be corrected.

-I began creating a background: the easy first step to (let the wine kick in) get the creative juices flowing.
+I began creating a background.
+This was the easy first step to (let the wine kick in) get the creative juices flowing.
 I created a red to black ombre.
-I looked up to see others making beautiful blue sky and sunny yellow backgrounds.
-“Oh no. These ladies are going to think I’m morbid.”
+When I looked up to see others making beautiful blue sky and sunny yellow backgrounds, my only thought was “Oh no. These ladies are going to think I’m morbid.”

 No more hesitation.